-Why Hiking is Good for Your Marriage
+Why Hiking is Good

 I mean if after over thirteen years together, hiking is still a magical cure for whatever is ailing our marriage, you know it works.
 When we’ve been bickering thanks to the stressors everyday life piles on, a couple hours in the great outdoors does wonders.
 Not only are we getting some physical activity which releases those magical endorphins, but it’s pretty hard to be cranky when you’re in the presence of such beauty.
 Each and every hike truly does feel like that mini getaway I mentioned.

 In fact, on one of our recent hikes we made it to the top of the mountain where there was a strategically placed bench.
 Well, we sat snuggled up on that bench in complete, blissful silence for I don’t know how long.
 It was simply perfect.
 We didn’t need to talk.
 We were just happy to be with each other.
 And when you’ve been married for nearly twelve years, had two kids, a slew of pets and countless responsibilities, sometimes you forget to enjoy each other.
 You got married for what I assume was a reason.
 Don’t ever forget that!